litepress/litepress.cn/wp-content/plugins/gd-bbpress-attachments/readme.txt

 Another common issue is that WordPress Media Library upload is not working.
 If that is not set up, attachments upload can't work.

 == Upgrade Notice ==
-= 4.2 =
+= 4.3 =
-Updated system requirements.
+Various updates and improvements.

 == Changelog ==
+= 4.3 (2021.10.05) =
+* New system requirements: WordPress 5.1 or newer
+* Improvements to the plugin readme file
+* Few more minor updates

 = 4.2 (2021.01.30) =
 * New system requirements: PHP 7.0 or newer
 * New system requirements: WordPress 5.0 or newer